-- Don’t forget to eat vegetables, as they are an excellent source of vitamins, minerals, and fiber.
+- Remember to eat vegetables, as they are an excellent source of vitamins, minerals, and fiber.

 The Keto Diet

 When following the ketogenic diet, your primary focus should be on eating a high volume of healthy fats and an adequate amount of protein.
-However, that doesn’t mean you can’t also enjoy some carbs from time to time.
+However, you can still enjoy some carbs from time to time.

-The key is to never eat too many carbs in one sitting, but rather spread them out throughout the day.
+The key is never to eat too many carbs in one sitting but instead spread them throughout the day.
 This will reduce the time you are kicked out of ketosis.

 On the standard keto diet, fat provides around 70 percent to 80 percent of your total daily calories, protein about 15 to 20 percent, and carbohydrates only around 5 percent.